-Road and highway obstructions
+Road and highway obstruction

 Obstructions are objects which have been unlawfully placed on, or which overhang the highway.